GSA/resources.data.gov/pages/_resources/fdspp-ftc-pairing-gov-data-private-sector.md

   private-sector solutions to tackle the problem.
 The FTC’s work serves as an example of how agencies can work with the private sector to encourage the innovative use of government data toward solutions that benefit the public.
-source: Federal Data Strategy / Federal Trade Commission
+source: Federal Trade Commission
 category: Case studies & examples
 tags:
   - data cleaning
+  - Federal Data Strategy
+  - open data
+  - data sharing
 policy_tags:
   - FDS Principle 05 Harness Existing Data
   - FDS Principle 07 Demonstrate Responsiveness